 The aim provides a clear summary of the purpose of the unit and is a succinct statement that summarises the learning outcomes of the unit.
+The Academic Head is currently responsible of monitoring each unit/module.

 Unit abstract

 The unit abstract gives the reader an appreciation of the unit in the vocational setting of the qualification, as well as highlighting the focus of the unit.
 It gives the reader a snapshot of the unit and the key knowledge, skills and understanding gained while studying the unit.
 The unit abstract also highlights any links to the appropriate vocational sector by describing how the unit relates to that sector.